Rapptz/discord.py/docs/discord.rst

     .. image:: /images/discord_oauth2_scope.png
         :alt: The scopes checkbox with "bot" ticked.

-6. Choose the permissions your bot needs.
+6. Tick the permissions required for your bot to function under "Bot Permissions".

     - In case you leaked the bot's token or the bot has vulnerability, **You should NEVER choose Administrator permission.**